jairambabuDev/GalleryApp/README.md

 # GalleryApp (Swift using Native technology)

+Presentation layer is in SwitfUI Will work on both iOS (iPhone and iPad) with latest code and with latest design pattern

+Domain Layer is in MVVM

+Data layer using for URLSessionDataTask default to fetch from server

-1  MVVM Architecture pattern Design with Observer design pattern 2  First load from memory NSCache used after that will used cached memory and then will get from server
+1  MVVM Architecture pattern with Observer design pattern 2  First load from memory NSCache used after that will used cached memory and then will get from server.

-3.
+ Note:-  We can optimised with lazy loading like 10 or 15 items using offset and limit in API response so scroll will be more smooth

 Task: